foride/Peripheral_devices/README.md

 ## Peripheral Devices Labs

-Explore the results of laboratories focused on various peripheral devices, each program has menu which will guide you and make the experience pleasant.
+Explore the results of laboratories focused on various peripheral devices, each program has a menu which will guide you and make the experience pleasant.

 ## Lab topics: